Networking For Introverts: A Musicians Guide

 I am a hard-core introvert and used to find the whole idea of networking rather terrifying.
 There were many times I would be outside a venue taking deep breaths, trying to summon up enough courage to step inside the building and start conversing with total strangers.

-This is a post from top rated Singer/Songwriter, and Multi-Instrumentalist Katie Marie
+This is a guest post by multi-instrumentalist, songwriter and top rated AirGigs pro Katie Marie

 Over the past 5 years I have focused a lot of my time and energy on improving in this area and can tell you from experience that it IS possible for people like us to be successful at networking events.
 Social skills are just that, SKILLS.
 Skills that like anything require practice and if you’re open to the learning curve, I promise you will improve and see positive results.

 Here are a few things I have learnt on my journey thus far.

 Yes, that’s right.
 Be your authentic self.
 Own who you are and don’t apologize for it.
 No one is perfect, and I found that by being myself gave others permission to do the same, which immediately put us both at ease.